bartelink/ErikSchierboom.github.io/about.md

 ### Hobbies

-When I am not programming, you can find me doing some good-old book reading, watching a movie or listening to some music.
+When I am not programming, you can find me doing some good-old book reading, watching a movie, listening to some music or playing on the guitar.